 Biomarkers and systems biology

 Genetic variation underlying molecular phenotypes, such as proteins and transcript expression levels, may be important tools to unravel biological pathways mediating disease processes, ultimately resulting in physiological understanding of diseases.
-Several studies, including our own recent work (Solomon et al. Circ Cardiovasc Genet 2016;9:375-383), have systematically identified genetic variations associated with protein levels and isoforms, and revealed novel pathways that could be tested in experimental laboratory studies.
+Several studies have systematically identified genetic variations associated with protein levels and isoforms, and revealed novel pathways that could be tested in experimental laboratory studies.
 However, no study has used this approach to identify pathways in the pathogenesis of VTE.
-In this project, we will combine the genotype data with the MS-based proteomic data to perform protein quantitative trait loci (pQTL) studies to identify molecular pathways involved in the pathogenesis of VTE.
+We will combine the genotype data with the MS-based proteomic data to perform protein quantitative trait loci (pQTL) studies to identify molecular pathways involved in the pathogenesis of VTE.